 So how a brand should mold itself in order to emerge as an ethical company?
 Well, first of all, they should be attentive towards building a personality that they could promote via using multiple platforms, e.g. social media, traditional media, word of mouth etc. Since digital means of marketing have become the primary source for connecting with people.
 Therefore, the brands should be focused on this medium as compared to others.
 We agree it’s easier said than done but on the other hand, this is the most important mean through which a brand can present their visions and viewpoints before their target audience and the current market.

 What is a Brand Personality: How do you judge someone’s personality when you meet them for the first time?
 Their face, their way of speaking, the way they walk, the way they dress and a lot more.
 Same goes for a brand.
 People judge a brand similarly the way they see and perceive a person’s persona.
-In like manner, a brand’s personality includes every single aspect of the very brand; their professional logo design, their color scheme, their brand voice, their values and goals, their marketing strategies, their CSR activities etc.
+In like manner, a brand’s personality includes every single aspect of the very brand; their custom logo design, their color scheme, their brand voice, their values and goals, their marketing strategies, their CSR activities etc.

 To make our point clear let’s have a look at the 2018 World’s Most Ethical Companies.
 The point is; what makes them so ethically conscious that they made their way to this list.
 The list includes 3M, Accenture and Abode as the top 3 honorees.
 They have made it to the list because they have recognized their role in society.
 Over the years, they have not only worked to earn profit but to bring a positive change through their influence over masses.
 Their accomplishments to society and compliance to the rules and standards haven’t only gotten them the prestigious title, but this has indirectly benefited their image across the globe and enhanced their persona by leaving a terrific impression globally.